2018 Season Begins

-We are ready to sign up members for the 2016 season.
-Shares cost $425 for 24 weeks.
-Working shares, requiring 5 days of 3 hours throughout the season, are $350.
+We are ready to sign up members for the 2018 season.
+Shares cost $500 for 24 weeks.
 We sell a limited number of shares.
 Reserve your share with a deposit of at least half the cost.
-The balance is due by the first harvest on May 12th.
+Call first to make sure we are not full: (810)793-2511.
+The balance is due by the first harvest.
+The harvest begins when the asparagus is ready in mid-May.
 Make checks out to Robin Mallor.
-Send or bring to Three Roods Farm/4281 Our Acres Drive/Columbiaville 48421
+Send or bring to Three Roods Farm/4281 Our Acres Drive/Columbiaville 48421.

 Our Marketing Plan